 Currently the concentrations of ozone in the atmosphere across Europe are regularly exceeding levels that are predicted to result in adverse effects on vegetation (e.g. crop yield losses, visible leaf injury).

-The ICP Vegetation programme, managed by CEH, coordinates research on the harmful effects of ozone pollution on European vegetation.
+The ICP Vegetation programme, managed by the UK Centre for Ecology & Hydrology (UKCEH), coordinates research on the harmful effects of ozone pollution on European vegetation.
 New critical ozone levels, specific to vegetation and growing conditions, have been included in UN transboundary air pollution policies.

 Levels of ozone pollution in the air can adversely affect large areas of European vegetation, causing, for example, leaf damage and reduced root growth, crop yields and tolerance of drought.

 The ICP Vegetation programme is investigating the impacts of air pollutants on vegetation.
 It forms part of the United Nations Economic Commission for Europe Convention (UNECE) on Long-Range Transboundary Air Pollution (LRTAP).